spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-dynamic-multiple-stores.md

 {% endinfo_block %}

-But recomedation flash all data from Redis for instance and populate it again.
+But recommendation is to flash all data from the Redis by instance and populate them again.

 ### Search engine